Organic farming and biodiversity: Detriments to biodiversity through organic farming

 Organic farming practices still require active participation from the farmer to effectively boost biodiversity.
 Making a switch to organic farming methods does not automatically or guarantee improved biodiversity.
 Pro-conservation ethics are required to create arable farm land that generates biodiversity.
 Conservationist ideals are commonly overlooked because they require additional physical and economical efforts from the producer.

 Common weed-removal processes like undercutting and controlled burning provides little opportunity for species survival, and often leads to comparable populations and richness to conventionally managed landscapes when performed in excess.
 Another common process is the addition of biotopes in the form of hedgerows and ponds to further improve species richness.
 Farmers commonly make the mistake of over-using these resources for more intense crop production because organic yields are typically lower.
 Another error comes from the over-stratification of biotopes.
 A series of small clusters does not provide adequate land area for high biodiversity potential.

+USDA guidelines

+The USDA's Agricultural Marketing Service published a Federal Register notice on 15 January 2016, announcing the National Organic Program (NOP) final guidance on Natural Resources and Biodiversity Conservation for Certified Organic Operations.
+Given the broad scope of natural resources which includes soil, water, wetland, woodland and wildlife, the guidance provides examples of practices that support the underlying conservation principles and demonstrate compliance with USDA organic regulations § 205.200.
+The final guidance provides organic certifiers and farms with examples of production practices that support conservation principles and comply with the USDA organic regulations, which require operations to maintain or improve natural resources.
+The final guidance also clarifies the role of certified operations (to submit an OSP to a certifier), certifiers (ensure that the OSP describes or lists practices that explain the operator's monitoring plan and practices to support natural resources and biodiversity conservation), and inspectors (onsite inspection) in the implementation and verification of these production practices.